fluffywaffles/nginxtra/README.md

 The Largest nginx.conf is the goal of this project.
 Starting from the smallest, we'll slowly add until we've used every directive.

+As every directive is added, commentary in the config file will provide an annotated, hopefully somewhat flavorful and interesting, rundown of the official documentation for that directive.